RayAndrade/TheRayCode/Java/Command3/README.md

     }
 }
 ```
-Let's compile our program and run, we hould get:
+Let's compile our program and run, we should get:

 ```run
 TV is on